Mold Allergy Symptoms

 Understanding Triggers:

-When considering your triggers, they can best be evaluated by breaking them down into two categories: natural outdoor molds and indoor mold.
-Mold spores produced by outdoor mold tends to become a problem in the fall when the weather is damper and there is plenty of leaf matter on the ground decomposing.
+When considering your triggers, they can best be evaluated by breaking them down into two categories: natural outdoor molds and indoor molds.
+Mold spores produced by outdoor mold tend to become a problem in the fall when the weather is damper and there is plenty of leaf matter on the ground decomposing.

 This leads to seasonal allergies, with very little control available regarding the number of mold spores that become airborne.
 What you can do, though, is keep an eye on the mold count that most news sources will publish daily.
 When counts are high, you’ll know to limit your outdoor time as much as possible.